 Control of the exercise is accomplished through an exercise control structure.
 The control structure is the framework that allows controllers to communicate and coordinate with other controllers to deliver and track exercise information.
-The control structure for this exercise is shown in Figure 1 on the next page.
+The control structure for this exercise is shown on the next page.